nazhanHarzula/tester_task/README.md

 ## Tester

-** Files only need to be downloaded and directed to the computer **
+<b> Files only need to be downloaded and directed to the computer </b>

 #### Required :
 1. Python version programming